doctolib/safe-pg-migrations/README.md

 2. manual data backfill (rake task, manual operation, ...)
 3. Second migration which change the column to null false (with **Safe PG Migrations**, `change_column_null` is safe and can be used; see section below)
 ---

 `default_value_backfill:` also accept the value `:auto` which is set by default.
 In this case, **Safe PG Migrations** will not backfill data and will let PostgreSQL handle it itself.

+### Preventing :update_in_batches when the table is too big

+`add_column` with `default_value_backfill: :update_in_batches` can be dangerous on big tables.
+To avoid unwanted long migrations, **Safe PG Migrations** does not automatically mark this usage as safe when used with `strong-migrations`, usage of `safety_assured` is required.

+It is also possible to set a threshold for the table size, above which the migration will fail.
+This can be done by setting the `default_value_backfill_threshold:` option in the configuration.

 </details>